sitati-elsis/pleo-challenge/PROGRESS.md

  Make sure the table is created when the service spins up

- What do we do with the files we have read already.
+ What do we do with the files we have read already?
- In a better system give more time we could archive it for this implementation we will delete it.
+ In a better system given more time we could archive it.
+For for this implementation we will just delete it.

  We will keep an open loop that listens for new files in the events folder at intervals to process the files.